 ANDY THOMAS (UK) – Long-time Symposium MC Andy provided his usual eclectic and stimulating ‘annual address’ on current events with a truth-and-mysteries eye to kick off the proceedings.

-GORDON ROCHFORD (Ireland) – Gordon, famous for his lively Those Conspiracy Guys podcasts, gives an entertaining and insightful glimpse into the deeper background of the truth seeking world – and what it is up against!
+GORDON ROCHFORD (Ireland) – Gordon, famous for his lively Those Conspiracy Guys podcasts, gave an entertaining and insightful glimpse into the deeper background of the truth seeking world – and what it is up against!

-TERJE G SIMONSEN (Norway) – Author of the seminal A Short History of (Nearly) Everything Paranormal, Terje, in conversation with Andy, explores the astonishing themes of his book regarding the real science of psychic and other paranormal phenomena.
+TERJE G SIMONSEN (Norway) – Author of the seminal A Short History of (Nearly) Everything Paranormal, Terje, in conversation with Andy, explored the astonishing themes of his book regarding the real science of psychic and other paranormal phenomena.

 Why only an online event again this year?

 We decided to go ahead with an online event again rather than an in-person one this year.
 Although we had hopes that we would be able to mount a full Glastonbury Symposium this July, unfortunately uncertainty about the British government schedule for bringing us out of restrictions meant we were not be able to personally welcome you all this summer.
 We were sad about this, but it was a needs-must decision.

 Our reasons were many but the main issues were:

 - Government vagueness about indoor event rules meant that our venue, Glastonbury Town Hall, could not guarantee that there wouldn’t be at least some social distancing measures.
 These could have made our lives difficult in terms of both practicalities and dealing with some strong feelings both ways about restrictions.